 When events enter a pipeline they're processed by a series of functions therein.
 At its core, a function is code that executes on an event and it encapsulates the smallest amount of processing that can happen to that event.
 We using the term "processing" here to mean a variety of possible options; from string replacement, to obfuscation, encryption, event to metrics conversions etc. For example, a pipeline can be composed of several functions, one that replaces the term

 bar and a last one that adds a field, say,

 Functions are atomic pieces of JS code that are invoked on each event that passes thru them.
 To help improve performance, functions can be configured with filters to further scope their invocation on matching events only.
 You can add as many functions in a pipeline as necessary, though the more you have the longer it will take each event to pass thru.
 In addition, you can turn functions On/Off inline as necessary.

 Final toggle here controls the flow of events at the function level.

 Off (default): means that matching events processed by this function will be passed down to the next function in the pipeline.

 On: means that this function is the last one that the matching events will be applied to.
-All others coming down the pipeline will be skipped and the event will be delivered out.
+All others coming down the pipeline will be skipped.

 Cribl ships with several functions out of the box and you can chain them together to meet your requirements.
 Expand the list of Functions on the left and the Use Cases section for more details.